Levyathanus/betsie/README.md

 The [No Fuss Astro Template](https://github.com/lancerossdev/nofuss) by Lance Ross is used under the [MIT License](https://github.com/lancerossdev/nofuss/blob/main/LICENSE).

-The [point-in-svg](https://github.com/rubenv/point-in-svg-polygon) module by Ruben Vermeersch is used under the [BSD-3-Clause License](https://github.com/rubenv/point-in-svg-polygon/blob/master/LICENSE), with the following disclaimer that applies also to the `src/scripts/app.js` file:
+The [point-in-svg](https://github.com/rubenv/point-in-svg-polygon) module by Ruben Vermeersch is used under the [BSD-3-Clause License](https://github.com/rubenv/point-in-svg-polygon/blob/master/LICENSE), with the following disclaimer that applies also to the `src/scripts/app.js` and the `src/scripts/worker.js` files:

     Copyright (c) 2023, Michele Zenoni
     Copyright (c) 2016, Ruben Vermeersch